By Edward Woodall

 • Arrange for changes to any locks, if necessary.

-• Arrange for IT personnel to change passwords and access to your computer system, bank accounts, website, etc., as needed.
-If you need any passwords from the employee, do your best to get them ahead of the termination meeting.
+• Arrange for IT personnel to change passwords and access your computer system, bank accounts, website, etc., as needed.
+If you need any passwords from the employee, do your best to get them before the termination meeting.

-• If the employee has any company property that you will want returned (computer, car, equipment, other), it is easiest to arrange for the termination meeting to occur where and when you will best be able to make sure that property is returned properly.
+• If the employee has any company property that you want to be returned (computer, car, equipment, etc.), it is easiest to arrange for the termination meeting to occur where and when you will best be able to ensure that the property is returned properly.

-• If the employee deals regularly with any customers, suppliers, or vendors, we encourage the company to be proactive in establishing relationships with those parties separate from the employee so that those relationships with your company are not interrupted more than necessary.
+• If the employee regularly deals with customers, suppliers, or vendors, we encourage the company to be proactive in establishing relationships with those parties separate from the employee so that those relationships with your company are not interrupted more than necessary.

 • If any of the company’s other employees need to have advance notice of the termination, please do so discreetly.
 We typically encourage you to reveal a termination prior to its occurrence only to those other employees that “need to know,” and that you make it very clear that they are not to reveal this information to anyone in advance of the termination.